 Inside The Industry: Sustainable Fashion Trends for 2023

 Sustainable progression in the fashion industry has been anything but linear.
 According to a report from Stand.earth released in November of last year, the industry failed to reduce its carbon footprint in 2022, increasing emissions from the previous year.
+Movements towards circularity and digital are among industry trends for the coming year.
+Let’s see if these trends will have any real impact.

 The Second Hand and Rental Market